 The Broken River holds freshwater fish that will actively take lures and soft plastics.
 We recommend small curl tails, minnow imitations, and paddle tails.
 Both natural and bright colours work well rigged with jig heads from 1/18 through to 1/20 in weight.
 Where possible cast towards structure and slow roll with occasional hops and pauses for the retrieve.

 Small shallow diving hard body lures are also very effective in this system.
 As are old favourites such as spinners and Tassie devils.
 Ideally in smaller sizes and nice bright colours.
 Metal lures and spoons are also an option.
 Allowing you to cast great distances and target slightly bigger fish.
 But they are quite heavy and very prone to snags.
-If your targeting golden perch then vibes, blades, spinnerbaits and lipless cranks are also a great option, slowly worked ideally close to structure such as submerged trees.
+If you target golden perch then vibes, blades, spinnerbaits and lipless cranks are also a great option, slowly worked ideally close to structure such as submerged trees.

 When targeting cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers which can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colours & Savage Gear swimbait.
 Cod also do take a liking to large surface lures, slowly worked along with structure.
 There are some weird and wonderful surface lures and swimbaits new to the market so get creative and mix up your retrieval technique.

 If your site is set on catching a big cod then you’ll need to up your outfit.
 A 6 foot to 7-foot rod in a 4-8 kilo or 6-12 kilo class rod and a quality baitcaster reel spooled with 20 to 50-pound braid finished with a solid Fluro carbon leader of equal strength.
 There is a whole range of baitcaster options suiting different budgets.
-An affordable starting point would be a either a Savage Gear black savage bait caster rod and reel combo or a Shimano raider cod 642 with a Casitas baitcaster reel.
+An affordable starting point would be either a Savage Gear black savage bait caster rod and reel combo or a Shimano raider cod 642 with a Casitas baitcaster reel.